isa-group/Beet/README.md

 -	...

 AGORA+ can learn all these test oracles by analyzing a small set of test cases for which only the inputs and outputs are known.
-The image below shows some of the invariants reported by AGORA for this operation:
+The image below shows some of the invariants reported by AGORA+ for this operation:

 ![Sample invariants](https://github.com/user-attachments/assets/1bac9383-76ab-46a6-b2dd-f262f6641bdc)